astra1dev/AUnlocker/README.md

     If you have AU on Steam, you can find the folder like this: Right-click AU in your library, click on `manage` and then on `browse local files`

 - Launch Among Us.
 The first launch will take **MUCH** longer, so don't worry if you have to wait a few minutes.

+## Linux
+Check out [this guide](https://docs.bepinex.dev/articles/advanced/proton_wine.html) to get BepInEx (framework AUnlocker is build upon) working.
+Then follow the steps for Windows.

 </details>